-Target animal species: at least four groups of animals, evenly-mixed as to sex if the drug is intended for use in both males and females, should be euthanised at appropriately spaced time points.
+Target animal species: at least 4 groups of animals, evenly mixed as to sex if the drug is intended for use in both males and females, should be euthanised at appropriately spaced time points.
 The following numbers of animals are recommended:

-- large animals (cattle, pigs, sheep)—three or more per euthanasia time
+- Large animals (cattle, pigs, sheep) – 3 or more per euthanasia time

-- lactating cattle for milk collection—eight or more for representative multiparous cattle of high and low milk production
+- Lactating cattle for milk collection – 8 or more for representative multiparous cattle of high and low milk production

-- honey—five honey samples, each from a separate hive.
+- Honey – 5 honey samples, each from a separate hive